zdellaert/ZD_Putnam_Lab_Notebook/_posts/2024-01-25-Charm-LCM-RNA-Kit-Protocol.md

 ## Day of extraction (only prep amount for samples extracted that day): Reagent Preparation

-- Prepare fresh working Digestion Buffer RD1 (RD1) if you use LCM samples from frozen tissue sections, or fresh working Digestion Buffer RD2 (RD2)if you use LCM samples from FFPEtissue sections.
+- Prepare fresh working Digestion Buffer RD1 (RD1) if you use LCM samples from frozen tissue sections, or fresh working Digestion Buffer RD2 (RD2)if you use LCM samples from FFPE tissue sections.
   - Add **9 ul of Proteinase K** (provided) and **1 ul of 14.3 M B-mercaptoethanol** (BME, not provided) or 1.0M DTT (not provided) to each 90 ul of Digestion Buffer (RD1 or RD2) to reach final 1% (v/v)B-mercaptoethanol or 10 mM DTT concentration and mix well.
 Add 50 ul working Digestion Buffer for each LCM sample.
     - For 2 samples: 90 ul RD2 + 9 ul Proteinase K + 1 ul BME
       - split into 2 tubes, 50 uL each